-This wider world depth study enables students to understand the complex and diverse interests of the Great Powers and other states.
-It focuses on the causes, nature and conclusion of the First World War and seeks to show how and why conflict occurred, and why it proved difficult to bring the war to a conclusion.
-This study also considers the role of key individuals and groups in shaping change and how they were affected by and influenced international relations.
+This Conflict and Tension Wider World Depth Study focuses on the causes of the Second World War and seeks to show how and why conflict occurred, and why it proved difficult to resolve the issues which caused it.
+Students will study the complex interests of different states, the role of key individuals and groups in shaping change, and how they were affected by and influenced international relations.

 Second year: Paper 2: Shaping the Nation

 Section A: Britain: Health and the People c1000 to present day